nageshjaybhaye/kubestarter/Minikube_Windows_Installation.md

 That's it!
 You've successfully installed Minikube on Windows, and you can now start deploying Kubernetes applications for development and testing.

+use powerhsell to run second command also u can run minikube start --driver=docker